svigil777/DSACodingPuzzle/README.md

    5. Output a list of feature locations in units degrees to standard output.

-        << replaces... >>

-        Create a list of objects with center of arc object and boundaries, ListOfObjs:
-            Attributes: PositionOnCircleDeg, PrevObj, NextObj
-            Implementation: vector

-            Algorithm:
-                Initialize object count to zero.
-                Set CurrentFeature = index 0.
-                While current feature is valid.
-                Label: New feature
-                Initialize feature count to zero.
-                Label: process a feature
-                Repeat:
-                   Is next feature within 10 degrees?
-If not, cycle as current feature is outlier.
-ObjectFound = false
-                Else
-                    Print the list of objects, PrintObjs

   Assumptions:
    1. No feature crosses 360 degree boundary.
 This boundary is set at the tail of the aircraft to minimize omission of an item of interest.
 For